 With funding from the World Bank, Global Communities is working in the earthquake-devastated areas to build essential community infrastructure.
 Building on the success of the recently completed Katye program, PREKAD (Reconstruction Project for Disadvantaged Areas) focuses on rebuilding in compact, urban neighborhoods.
 In addition to removing rubble and rebuilding housing, the project established Community Reconstruction Centers that are the focal point of all program activities, serving as a source of information, coordination and technical assistance to communities during implementation.
-Through the project, Global Communities is repairing several hundred homes and building up to 300 homes damaged or destroyed by the earthquake, with a special focus on multi-family housing.
+Through the project, Global Communities is repairing over 1,100 homes damaged by the 2010 earthquake and building 50 new housing units, with a special focus on multi-family housing.